syjeon121/classnote/README.md

-## cfd classnote in 2017 second semester
+## CFD classnote in 2017 second semester